Events on This Day

 1922 - WEAF in New York broadcast the first collegiate football game on radio.
 Princeton played the University of Chicago at Stagg Field in the Windy City.
 The game description was first carried on phone lines to New York City, then broadcast.
 (Princeton 21, Chicago 18.)

 1922 - Fascism came to Italy as Benito Mussolini took control of the government.
 Mussolini was dictator of Italy until 1943.
-He centralized all power in himself as the leader (il duce) of the Fascist party and attempted to create an Italian empire, ultimately in alliance with Adolph Hitler’s Nazi Germany.
+He centralized all power in himself as the leader (il duce) of the Fascist party and attempted to create an Italian empire, ultimately in a doomed alliance with Adolph Hitler’s Nazi Germany.

 1927 - Pan American World Airways (Pan Am) flew the first international flight -- from Key West, Florida to Havana, Cuba.